 This beautiful tan squatted variety of pumpkin is known as Long Island Cheese.
-Its creamy matte color and circular shape give it a striking resemblance to a cheese wheel.
+Its creamy matte color and circular shape gives it a striking resemblance to a cheese wheel.
 When cooked this pumpkin has a mild but delicious earthy flavor with a hint of sweetness.

 How to Grow Long Island Cheese Pumpkin